renesas-rz/rzv_ai_sdk/Q05_suspicious_activity/readme.md

 <img src = "./images/suspicious_act_img.JPG" width="480" height="320">

-- The chart shown here will store the value of the previous 20 thresholds.
+- The graph shown here will store the value of the previous 20 thresholds.
 - The threshold represent whether the suspicious activity is being done or not.
 - With `0` being the suspicious activity being done and `1` for non-suspicious.
 The cut-off threshold is `0.5`.
 - On the display out, FPS(Frame Per Sec) and classification of activity is also shown.